Check back in Summer 2018!

 Groundwork supports individuals and community organizations working to transform vacant lots into community gardens.
-Groundwork’s MUG program currently leases over 90 vacant lots on behalf of community groups across Milwaukee.
-The Green Team helps to build community gardens and rainwater harvesting structures at the gardens.
-The Young Farmer Program teaches youth to grow vegetables at community gardens.
+Groundwork currently leases over 110 vacant lots on behalf of community groups across Milwaukee.
+Our Green Team helps to build community gardens and rainwater harvesting structures at the gardens.

 While working hand-in-hand with community garden leaders, we are continuously impressed by the dedication and ingenuity of individuals and communities at solving problems to create a better city.
 Though Milwaukee is nationally recognized for its leadership in urban agriculture, neighborhood residents who work tirelessly to improve their community by creating and maintaining community gardens often do not receive their deserved attention.